March 26, 2020

 Illustrative Examples.
 Most of the provisions set forth in the New York State Insurance Law and regulations promulgated thereunder do not pose any impediment to using electronic signatures or records.
 Some illustrative examples are:

-(c) provisions that provide for “delivery” or “notice” permit electronic communications.
+- provisions that provide for “delivery” or “notice” permit electronic communications.&

 Formatting requirements prescribed by statute, including pagination, type size, print color, or that certain language be conspicuous or be placed in a certain location within a document, may be met electronically if the sender and recipient of the electronic document utilize a computer technology that ensures the creation, transmission, and receipt of a document equivalent to that prescribed by statutory formatting requirements.

 There are certain provisions that contain additional requirements that may need to be considered, such as provisions that require the use of a “seal” with a writing or the use of United States mail or provisions that require notices to be sent to the address shown in the insurance policy or contract.
-In most cases there is no impediment to the use and acceptance of electronic signatures and records, however, and the Department encourages the insurance industry to use and accept them during this declared state of emergency.
+In most cases there is no impediment to the use and acceptance of electronic signatures and records, however, and the Department encourages the insurance industry to use and accept them during this COVID-19 pandemic.

 Power of Attorney Required to Sign on Behalf of a Consumer.
 No one may enter a signature, electronic or otherwise, on behalf of a consumer unless the person has a valid power of attorney that complies with General Obligations Law § 5-1501B.
 While an individual who legally represents a consumer with such valid power of attorney may sign on behalf of a consumer, an insurance agent, bail agent, title agent, and independent adjuster may not because they legally represent the insurer, nor may a public adjuster do so.

 Delivery of Hard Copies or Originals.
 Regulated insurance persons and entities already file and submit the vast majority of documents with the Department electronically.
-For the minimal exceptions for which the submission of hard copies or originals to the Department is required by the Insurance Law or regulations promulgated thereunder, during the current state of emergency, the Department is accommodating its regulated insurance persons and entities by allowing such filings and submissions to be made electronically, with the originals to follow.
+For the minimal exceptions for which the submission of hard copies or originals to the Department is required by the Insurance Law or regulations promulgated thereunder, during the COVID-19 pandemic, the Department is accommodating its regulated insurance persons and entities by allowing such filings and submissions to be made electronically, with the originals to follow upon the Department’s request.
 The Department will consider electronic submissions made by an applicable deadline to be timely, even if the hard copies or originals follow after such deadline.

-Finally, for any submissions by regulated insurance persons or entities that the Department traditionally requires to be in hard copy to facilitate and expedite review, when the person or entity also must make the submission electronically, such hard copy requirement is waived during the current state of emergency, but a hard copy must be submitted to the Department promptly after the declared state of emergency ends.
+Finally, for any submissions by regulated insurance persons or entities that the Department traditionally requires to be in hard copy to facilitate and expedite review, when the person or entity also must make the submission electronically, such hard copy requirement is waived during the COVID-19 pandemic, but a hard copy must be submitted to the Department promptly after the Department requests it.